 Position the Flowers Diagonally Onto the Wrapping Paper

-- Place the flowers on the tissue paper diagonally as in the photo above.
+Place the flowers on the tissue paper diagonally, as in the photo below.

 Fold the Wrapping Paper Around the Bouquet

-Gently fold the left corner of the outside wrapper and tissue paper diagonally towards the center as in the photo above, being careful not to wrinkle the wrapper or tissue paper underneath.
+Gently fold the left corner of the outside wrapper and tissue paper diagonally toward the center as in the photo above, being careful not to wrinkle the wrapper or tissue paper underneath.

 Fold the Wrapper and Secure With Tape

-Fold the Right Corner of the Wrapper Diagonally Towards the Center
+Fold the Right Corner of the Wrapper Diagonally Toward the Center

-Fold the right corner of the wrapper and tissue paper diagonally towards the center as in the photo above.Continue to 7 of 9 below.
+Fold the right corner of the wrapper and tissue paper diagonally toward the center as in the photo below.

 Secure the Back of the Wrapped Floral Bouquet With Tape

 Wrap the right corner once again over the flowers and secure to the back of the package with clear tape.
 Optionally, use a stapler to secure your floral package.

 Fold the Bottom Over and Secure With Tape